Galois representations attached to elliptic curves with complex multiplication: Primes of good reduction

-For the last claim in the statement, we have shown that the index of the image of $\chi_{E,p}$ is a divisor of $4$, and therefore the index is $1$ or even.
-If the index is even, then $\Q(\sqrt{p})\subseteq \Q(j_{K,f})$.
 However, $\Q(j_{K,f})/\Q$ is a finite extension and so it contains only a finite number of quadratic fields.
 Hence, the index of the image of $\chi_{E,p^\infty}$ is $1$ for all but finitely many primes $p$, as desired. \end{proof}

 \begin{example} For instance, let $K=\Q(\sqrt{-11})$ and $f=5$.
 Then, the order $\Of$ is of class number $h(\Of)=4$, and $K(j_{K,f})/\Q$ is a dihedral extension with $\Gal(K(j_{K,f})/\Q)\cong D_8$, where $D_8$ is the dihedral group of order $8$.
 The field $\Q(j_{K,f})$ is generated by a root of the polynomial